Russell Black

 His professional affiliations have included serving as a committee member for the USDA Farm Service Agency, a director and past vice president of the Franklin County Farm Bureau, and as a director of the Farmington Farmers Union.
 He is a member of the Sportsman’s Alliance of Maine.

-Senator Black and his wife, Susan, have been married for 51 years.
-Together they share four children, 10 grandchildren and four great-grandchildren.
+Senator Black and his wife, Susan, have been married for 53 years.
+Together they share four children, 10 grandchildren and six great-grandchildren.

 Current Posts